Having lived in Germany for over a year, I had fun making this Hansel Costume from The Brother’s Grimm Tales.

 As many of you know, I love to save money.
 I was able to put his costume together for $11.00.

-I had the dress shirt, socks, & shoes.
+I had a dress shirt, socks, & shoes.
 I found the Lederhosen at a garage sale a few years ago for $2.00.
 I bought the hat on Amazon for $9.00—easy and inexpensive!

 Overall, it was so fun to have my kids dress up as Hansel and Gretel for this year’s Halloween.